nyu-devops/lab-flask-basicauth/README.md

 This repository is part of lab for the NYU DevOps class for Spring 2018, CSCI-GA.3033-013.
 It will show you how to use the Flask extension HTTPBasicAuth to secure your microservice

 # Usage
-In order to use the Flask HTTPBasicAuth extension you need to instanciate the class in your code:
+In order to use the Flask HTTPBasicAuth extension you need to instantiate the class in your code:

 ```python
     from flask_httpauth import HTTPBasicAuth

     auth = HTTPBasicAuth()
 ```
-If you are creating a microservice, you want to override the default web browser behavor of prompting for a userid and password by supplying your own autorization handler that does not return 401
+If you are creating a microservice, you want to override the default web browser behavior of prompting for a userid and password by supplying your own authorization handler that does not return 401

 ```python
     @auth.error_handler